publiclab/Leaflet.DistortableImage/README.md

 Allows you to set an image's position on the map manually (somewhere other than the center default).

-Note that this can manipulate shape and dimensions of your image.
+Note that this can manipulate the shape and dimensions of your image.

 The corners should be passed as an array of `L.latLng` objects in NW, NE, SW, SE order (in a "Z" shape).